UrbanInstitute/urbanschemes/README.md

 ### Ticks
 Axis ticks are on by default for many plots.
 To remove these ticks, add the following line(s) to your plot code:
 ```
-ylab(, noticks) ///
-xlab(, noticks)
+ylab(, noticks) xlab(, noticks)
 ```

 ### Legend
-By default, the `urbanplots` scheme places the legend at the top of a chart.
+By default, the scheme places the legend at the top of a chart.
 Based on the chart type, you might want to add some additional white space around it.
 To do so, add the following line to your plot code, where [X] is an integer value indicating the relative percentage of white space you want to add:
 ```
 plotregion(margin(t = [X]))
 ```